MMSF Instrumental Fellowships: Percussion & Timpani Fellowships

 TIMELINE FOR PERCUSSION AND TIMPANI FELLOWSHIPS

-Applications for the Percussion and Timpani Fellowships are now open.
-Applications will close at 5pm on Friday 7 February 2020.
+Applications for 2020/21 season Percussion and Timpani Fellowships are now open.
+The deadline for applications is 5pm on Friday 7 February 2020.
 To apply, please complete an online application form here.

 For more information please email [email protected].

-There are a maximum of two Percussion and Timpani fellowships available in total.
-Announcement of Fellowships will be in summer 2018.
+There are a maximum of two Percussion and Timpani Fellowships available in total.

 The content of the annual Programme will be tailored to meet the individual needs and development rates of the artists, but will include: